 Alternatively, the organization can also look into the sales numbers which will give a clear idea of whether the process is a success or not.
 Changes if necessary, are to be done immediately and the sales team is to be upgraded on priority.

-Importance of Sales Process
+Importance of Sales Process and Sales Cycle

 - The sales process acts as a guide to the sales team. when in doubt the team can refer to the procedure and follow the steps accordingly.
 The sales process is also useful to train new salespeople in the team.